isabella232/rtos-docs-pr.tr-tr/rtos-docs/netx-duo/netx-duo-dhcpv6-client/chapter4.md

 ## <a name="nx_dhcpv6_client_set_interface"></a>nx_dhcpv6_client_set_interface

-DHCPv6 için Istemcinin ağ arabirimini ayarlar
+DHCPv6 için İstemcinin Ağ Arabirimini Ayarlar

 ### <a name="prototype"></a>Prototype